 Truly a breakthrough functional food formula, NanOmega3 provides essential fatty acids (EFAs) from both: -ALA, alpha-linolenic acid, from specially stabilized, organic MeadowPure™ golden flaxseed and -DHA oil (lifesDHA™ from Martek) derived from plant marine algae, with -Synergistic vitamins E, D3, folic acid, B6 and B12.

-SuperSorb® is BioPharma Scientifics registered name for its enhanced delivery systems wherein highly bioavailable forms of micronutrient and microencapsulation are utilized to help maximize nutrient absorption.
+Supplemental Facts: SuperSorb® is BioPharma Scientifics registered name for its enhanced delivery systems wherein highly bioavailable forms of micronutrient and microencapsulation are utilized to help maximize nutrient absorption.

 In order to ensure correct usage of BioPharmas high potency formulas, BioPharma sells only through licensed healthcare practitioners.